 -by Jay Murdock, SDKC Safety Editor

 While I compiled this condensed list of treating the most common first aid issues in the mountains, most of it also applies to situations on the water.
-This info can be put on a 8×11 sheet of paper, and carried with your first aid kit.
+This info can be put on an 8.5 x 11 sheet of paper (do a copy/paste and change the font size if needed) and carried with your first aid kit.

 SHOCK – Rapid & shallow breathing, disorientation, sweating, pale/grey/clammy skin, nausea, vomiting, thirst.
 Maintain body temperature, elevate arms & feet, make comfortable, reassure with positive talk, and stay with person.
 Treat underlying cause of the shock (stop bleeding, etc).
 No food or liquids.

 CPR – Check for alertness, check for breath, check for pulse.
 Look for cause and make person safe.
 Maintain body temperature, and insulate from cold ground if possible, or shade person if in hot sunlight.
 Send for help.
 Open airway, but don’t move person if there are signs of trauma (broken bones, internal injuries).
 Give 2 quick breaths, followed by 30 fast compressions (1 per second).
 Place heel of hand 1 inch up from the apex of lower rib cage.
 Continue for up to 60 minutes if needed.
-Hypothermic revived to 3.5 hours of CPR.
+Hypothermic victims have been revived to 3.5 hours applying CPR.
 Make sure there is no pulse & no breathing before you begin CPR in all cases.
-Use eye glasses under nose.
+Use eyeglasses under nose to check for breath fog.